wbuchwalter/tslint-loader/README.md

         // enables type checked rules like 'for-in-array'
         // uses tsconfig.json from current working directory
         typeCheck: false,

+        // can specify a custom config file relative to current directory
+        // 'tslint-custom.json'
+        configFile: false,

         // tslint errors are displayed by default as warnings
         // set emitErrors to true to display them as errors